Quick answer

 Hatch is best known for its popular sleep devices, and its app pairs sounds and guided routines with that hardware.
 If you already use a Hatch light or sound machine, it keeps your whole bedtime in one gentle, familiar system, which many families love.

 The catch is that it is built around a device and a fixed set of sounds, not around your child.
-Sleepytale needs no hardware and creates something new and personal each night, a lullaby or story about the things your little one loves, that plays right from your phone with the screen on or off.
+Sleepytale needs no hardware and makes something new and personal every time, a lullaby, a musical, or a story about the things your little one loves, right from the phone you already carry, screen on or off.

 What to Look For in a Baby Lullaby App